Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Modified Marrone-Treanor model for air

-The nonequilibrium chemistry model influences two parts of this system of equations.
-First, the calculation of the species mass production rates, on the right-hand side of Eq.~(\ref{eq:species_mass_balance}):
+Nonequilibrium chemistry directly influences the source terms of Eqs.~(\ref{eq:species_mass_balance}) and (\ref{eq:vib_energy_balance}).
+First, in the calculation of the species mass production rates on the right-hand side of Eq.~(\ref{eq:species_mass_balance}):

-where $M_s$ is the molar mass of species $s$, $R$ represents the set of reversible reactions, $\nu_{s,r}^{\prime}$ and $\nu_{s,r}^{\prime \prime}$ represent the stoichiometric coefficients of species $s$ in reaction $r$ left and right of the reaction equation written in its generic form:
+where $M_s$ is the molar mass of species $s$, $R$ represents the set of reversible reactions, $\nu_{s,r}^f$ and $\nu_{s,r}^b$ represent the stoichiometric coefficients of species $s$ in reaction $r$ to the left and to the right of the reaction equation written in its generic form: